-Program Description: The study in this analysis estimates the effects of a change in the price of tuition at 2-year colleges on students' likelihood of persisting from the beginning to the end of their first year of college.
-The result is presented as an "elasticity" and is interpreted as the percent change in an outcome we expect from a 1% increase in tuition price.
+Program Description: Studies included in this meta-analysis estimate the effects of a change in the price of tuition at 4-year colleges on students' college outcomes, including the likelihood that a student will enroll in college.
+Results are presented as "elasticities" and are interpreted as the percent change in an outcome we expect from a 1% increase in tuition price.

-The study in this meta-analysis examines tuition price without subtracting federal Pell grants from full price values.
-In addition, the study uses individual-level data in its evaluation.
+This meta-analysis includes only studies that examine tuition price without subtracting federal Pell grants from full price values.
+In addition, this meta-analysis includes only studies that use individuallevel data in their analyses.
 Results of group-level analyses can differ from the results of analyses of the individuals within the same groups.
-The study in this analysis evaluates the effects of an increase in tuition price for students who are already enrolled in college.
-The population in the study is undocumented/illegal immigrants.
-Because undocumented/illegal immigrants experience a unique legal environment, it is unclear to what extent the results of this analysis are generalizable to the broader student population in Washington.
+The studies in this meta-analysis evaluate the effects of an increase in tuition price for students who are already enrolled in college.

-Meta-Analysis of Program Effects Outcomes measured No. of effect sizes Treatment N Adjusted effect size and standard error Unadjusted effect size (random effects model) ES SE Age ES p-value Persistence within 1st year 1 33513 -0.088 0.093 18 -0.088 0.343
+Meta-Analysis of Program Effects Outcomes measured No. of effect sizes Treatment N Adjusted effect size and standard error Unadjusted effect size (random effects model) ES SE Age ES p-value Persistence within 1st year 1 61481 -0.064 0.012 18 -0.064 0.001 Persistence into 5th year 2 7653 0.282 0.221 24 0.282 0.202